String of Pearls Shriveling — Why the Beads Go Flat and How to Rehydrate Them

 Causes

-Insufficient watering frequency, especially in summer
+Insufficient watering frequency, particularly through summer

 How to Fix It